Interview by Charlotte Kent

-Domestic Data Streamers was founded in Barcelona, Spain but with projects across 22 countries, the design firm is transforming how people think about data in a digitised world.
-They build participatory projects by combining designers, social scientists, engineers and creative technologists to research and develop data based stories.
+Domestic Data Streamers was founded in Barcelona, Spain, but with projects across 22 countries, the design firm is transforming how people think about data in a digitised world.
+They build participatory projects by combining designers, social scientists, engineers and creative technologists to research and develop data-based stories.

-Pau García is the Founder of Domestic Data Streamers (DDS) but his background working with memory and imagination at the REcall European Conflict Archeological Landscape Reappropriation in Germany and Norway contributed to the core ideas at DDS.
+Pau García is the Founder of Domestic Data Streamers (DDS), but his background working with memory and imagination at the REcall European Conflict Archeological Landscape Reappropriation in Germany and Norway contributed to the core ideas at DDS.
 In 2013, he received the M4M European Prize.
-Marta Handenawer, the Creative Director at Domestic Data Streamers, was a designer and engineer who discovered research could provide new insights to analysis and innovation.
+Marta Handenawer, the Creative Director at Domestic Data Streamers, was a designer and engineer who discovered research could provide new insights into analysis and innovation.
 Together, they aim to show how data produces the world that is more complex and bewildering.

 Their previous exhibitions have been on the impact of video games in society (Homo Ludens) or the scarcity of water (Blue Gold exhibition).
 In 2021, they developed 730 hours of Violence, expanding awareness of the varieties of violence that are pervasive but often ignored.
 Crucial to that is recognising how to care about the origins and impact of the experience of violence.

 Pau García: Today, we live in the era of connection, but people feel more disconnected than ever before.
 The realities and problems we face today are so big and complex that it is complicated to understand them without numbers.
 At the same time, reducing these problems to numbers makes societies numb to them.
 A clear example of this can be seen in the global North with the refugee crisis or the days after COP26 with Climate Change.